-Get ready to listen and enjoy to all your favorite songs with Amazon Prime’s new feature.
-Amazon is ready to launch it’s online music streaming service in the country.
-The same was earlier released in United States in 2014 as an extension to its video streaming services.
+Get ready to listen and enjoy all your favorite songs with Amazon Prime’s new feature.
+Amazon is ready to launch its online music streaming service in the country.
+The same was earlier released in the United States in 2014 as an extension to its video streaming services.
 According to the official statement, Prime music will be launched as a part of the Prime services in India.

-Apart from watching latest movies and songs, users can also avail benefits of some of the best Amazon offers available on its e-commerce platform.
-Competing in the already crowded music market, Amazon’s biggest rivals will be Gaana, Saavn and Apple Music in India.
-In a bid to tackle this, the company is offering ad free music streaming and unlimited offline downloads in about 10 languages with no additional cost to the existing Prime subscribers.
+Apart from watching the latest movies and songs, users can also avail benefits of some of the best Amazon offers available on its e-commerce platform.
+Competing in the already crowded music market, Amazon’s biggest rivals will be Gaana, Saavn, and Apple Music in India.
+In a bid to tackle this, the company is offering ad-free music streaming and unlimited offline downloads in about 10 languages with no additional cost to the existing Prime subscribers.

 Amazon is keeping no stone unturned in order to make its mark and it very well knows that the best way to do that, as an entrant, is through content.
-In order to outlie its competitors, Amazon has partnered with over 8 national and 300 regional record labels along with creating a global music catalogue to keeps users hooked to its diverse content.
+In order to outline its competitors, Amazon has partnered with over 8 national and 300 regional record labels along with creating a global music catalog to keeps users hooked to its diverse content.

-This service is completely separate from Amazon Music Unlimited, launched in 2016 with a repertoire of millions of songs which hasn’t been released in India yet.
+This service is completely separate from Amazon Music Unlimited, launched in 2016 with a repertoire of millions of songs that haven’t been released in India yet.

 Further, Amazon is integrating a voice control music feature in its music app, as part of Amazon Prime Music, which will be synced across all your devices.

 Amazon launched the Prime video streaming services in India, in 2016, with a budget of Rs.
 2000 crores.
 According to experts, it will be making a bulk investment to create a mark in the market which although small, but extremely competitive.